 - type of food (a small piece of pineapple will leave your stomach very quickly, a large steak will stay there for a while).

 How do I know when I can eat my next meal?

 Many people experience it as heaviness in their stomach if they have eaten too early after the previous meal.
 Some will mention heartburn and acid reflux, some – bloating soon after eating.
 Whatever it is, you can find out by observing yourself and learning to see the connections.
 For example, you can keep a journal and take short notes like: “I ate food X at this time of the day, I felt good/bad several hours later” or “I ate food Y in the evening, had a nice/poor night’s sleep and woke up refreshed/grumpy”.
-But that’s so much work, you may say.
-Yes, and nobody can do it for you, unfortunately.
-In the end, there is no magic doctor or magic pill that will sort things out for you.
+It does require some work, of course, and unfortunately there is no “magic pill”.

 It’s fine if you are not ready to change anything just yet.
 It takes time to prepare, gather information and inspiration to change something in life.
 But once you get really tired of feeling unwell, you can get back control over your life.
 As my friend Leigh Eastman has put it:

 Taking responsibility for your own health and wellbeing is, I believe, the key to a long happy and healthy life.